nus-cs2103-AY2223S2/tp/docs/team/shuimeihe.md

 The user interacts with it using a CLI, and information is displayed on a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

-The main target users for PetPal are pet daycare owners who have a large pet clientele to manage and provides a open-source, free-to-use application for them to do so.
+The main target users for PetPal are pet daycare owners who have a large pet clientele to manage and provides an open-source, free-to-use application for them to do so.

 PetPal can also be scaled to target users such as pet shelters, pet shops, pet walkers and more